Intrinsic Value Calculator

 How to calculate the intrinsic value of a stock?

 There are severalto determine the intrinsic value of stocks.
 However, for retail investors, it is difficult to understand these complicated models and perform complex calculations.
 Therefore, in this calculator, we will use a simple formula proposed by Benjamin Graham to determine the intrinsic value of a stock:

-EPS— Earnings per share of the company over the past twelve months.
-You can calculate EPS by dividing the company's net annual income by the number of its stocks held by all its shareholders.
+— Earnings per share of the company over the past twelve months.
+You can calculate earnings per share by dividing the company's net annual income by the number of its stocks held by all its shareholders.